ahsfar/LFCS-guide/EssentialCommands.md

 ### Summary

-* Find files modified in the last 5 minutes
+* Find files modified in the last 5 minutes:
    `find /dev/ -mmin -5`
    * Search for files in `/dev/` directory modified in the last 5 minutes.

-* Remove group write permission
+* Remove group write permission:
    `chmod g-w somefile`
    * Remove write permission for the group from the `somefile`.